BDUTechNest/admin-frontend/README.md

 ## Development
-To start bulding follow these steps:
+To start building follow these steps:
 1. Clone this repo.
 2. The project uses pnpm to handle package management.
 Run the following command to install dependencies:
 ```bash